Babalu2017/ElectricSkateboardClub/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find information about new technologies used for upgrade Electric Skateborads.
-        2. As a Returning Visitor, I want to find the best way to get in contact with people that share my same interest  and ask any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to get in contact with people that share my same interests and ask any questions I may have.
         3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals